 Does the site allow users to skip repetitive content?

 For individuals who use screen readers and/or who only navigate sites with the use of a keyboard, the content on pages appears sequentially, often in a top-to bottom, left-to-right fashion.
-Because sites typically have repeated blocks of content, such as navigation links, header graphics, or advertising frames, a method to skip the recurring content should be included in the site design.
-This ensures that those with visual disabilities do not have to listen to and those using keyboards do not have to tab through this type of content repeatedly as they navigate the site.
+Provide a method to skip the recurring content in your website design.
+Because websites typically have repeated blocks of content, such as navigation links, header graphics, or advertising frames.
+Therefore, this ensures that those with visual disabilities do not have to listen to.
+Also, those using keyboards do not have to tab through this type of content repeatedly as they navigate the site.

 Does the site provide fully accessible PDFs, PowerPoint documents, and online forms?

-PDF and PowerPoint documents may be inaccessible to users with disabilities (particularly those who rely on screen readers) if they are not developed in the correct manner.
+PDF and PowerPoint documents may be inaccessible.
+Users with disabilities (particularly those who rely on screen readers) might not be able to use a website.

 Does the site display the company’s equal employment opportunity (EEO) policy statement?

-The EEO statement sets out the company’s stated position with regard to its legal obligations and desire to employ individuals with a wide array of backgrounds and abilities.
+The EEO statement sets out the company’s stated position with regard to its legal obligations.
+The statement also illustrates a desire to employ individuals with a wide array of backgrounds and abilities.

-The site should present information for how people with disabilities who may rely on assisting technology (AT) or need assistance navigating the site can request assistance using or navigating it.
-If the site is not fully accessible it should present instructions for how a person with a disability can request a reasonable accommodation in the application process.
-This information should be included in the EEO policy statement.
+In conclusion, the website should present information for how people with disabilities who may rely on assisting technology (AT).
+Some disabled persons need assistance navigating the site and these people should be able to easily request assistance.
+If the site is not fully accessible, it should present instructions for requesting a reasonable accommodation.
+The EEO policy statement should include this information.